University Catalog

 Advising

-MARCH Academic Advisors
+M.ARCH Academic Advisors

-Director of Academic and Student Affairs / Advising Supervisor: Cheryl Donaldson
+Director for Academic Affairs and Advising: Cheryl Donaldson

-Master's Admissions Requirements
+Master OF ARCHITECTURE Admissions Requirements

 Unconditional Admission

-Submit a short 200-word personal statement providing evidence of professional or academic goals consistent with the Architecture Program.
+• Submit a short 200-word personal statement providing evidence of professional or academic goals consistent with the Architecture Program.

 • For applicants whose native language is not English, a minimum score of 6.5 on the IELTS, or a minimum TOEFL iBT total score of 79 is required.
 Further, when the TOEFL iBT is taken, sectional scores of at least 22 on the Writing section, 21 on the Speaking section, 20 on the Reading section, and 16 on the Listening section are preferred.
 For otherwise highly qualified candidates, this requirement may be eased.

-Submit a portfolio of design work and/or professional involvement, which shows evidence of design capability on a level expected in the graduate program as determined by the Graduate Architecture Admissions Committee.
+• Submit a portfolio of design work and/or professional involvement, which shows evidence of design capability on a level expected in the graduate program as determined by the Graduate Architecture Admissions Committee.
 (Design work produced in an office as an employee carries less weight because of the difficulty in determining the applicant's exact contribution to the work shown).
 The best indication of probable success in the program is the quality of work demonstrated in the portfolio.

 Probationary Admission